AutoARIMA

 permutation_importance_DataFrame

 The importance of exogenous variables as determined by permutation importance analysis.
-The attribute only appear when invoking get_permutation_importance() function after a trained model is obtained, structured as follows:
+The attribute only appears when invoking the get_permutation_importance() function after a trained model is obtained, structured as follows:

 • 1st column : PAIR, measure name.